nathants/posts/002_scaling_python_data_processing_horizontally/readme.md

 baking an [ami](https://github.com/nathants/bootstraps/tree/master/amis) instead of starting from vanilla linux can save some bootstrap time.

-our data pipeling is going to look like:
+our data pipeline is going to look like:

 - fetch the dataset
 - select the columns we need